placetopay-org/app-version/readme.md

 3. After this, your tasks will have a comment similar to the following:

-   >Despligue realizado en ambiente: develop
+   >Despliegue realizado en ambiente: develop
    Fecha: 2025-04-30 02:06:21
-   Version: 3.1.0
+   Versión: 3.1.0

 The supported formats for reading ClickUp tasks in the change log file are: